kjanat/articulate-parser/README.md

 -   Parse Articulate Rise JSON data from URLs or local files
 -   Export to Markdown (.md) format
+-   Export to HTML (.html) format with professional styling
 -   Export to Word Document (.docx) format
 -   Support for various content types:
     -   Text content with headings and paragraphs